tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 object.
-If you need to do any movement/rotation/scaling when you import your surface meshes into Blender to get the end result correct, then it is good idea to use the *Apply LocRotScale for All* operator/button to reset the scale before continuing.
-If you don't use correct Object scale in Blender, then the measures shown in Blender are incorrect.
-It is best to fix all location/rotation/scale issues in CAD prior to exporting surface meshes to avoid this pitfall.
+If you need to do any movement/rotation/scaling when you import your surface meshes into Blender to get the end result correct, then it is good idea to use the *Apply LocRotScale for All* operator/button to reset the Object scale, rotation and location before continuing.
+If you don't do this, then the measures shown in Blender can be affected by the Object transformations, depending on whether you have Global or Local value mode on.

 Q: Cannot find file when extracting surface features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^